Su23-CS5008-Online-Lionelle/.github/profile/README.md

 2. Students come to class prepared and having engaged with the online course materials.
 3. Students are to actively participate in course activities and discussion.
 4. Any issues that arise should be communicated to the appropriate faculty or staff member proactively.
-5. All course interaction including instruction, teamwork, TA advising, and course activities are to be done in English.
+5. All course interaction including instruction, TA advising, and course activities are to be done in English.
 6. Students should come in to classroom with the goal of learning and have a "[growth mindset](https://fs.blog/carol-dweck-mindset/)".

-### Flipped Format (TO BE UPDATED)
-To be successful in this course, you must come to any in-person sessions prepared.
-Failure to do so will not only hurt your own learning, it will hurt the learning environment of those around you!

 ## Assessment

 Course Assignments will be broken down into categories that can be found on the Assignments page of the course canvas shell.
 There you will find percentages of each category, along with policies for individual categories such as dropping the lowest grade or not.
+In general if we are dropping the lowest grades in a category, we will NOT drop the last assignment of the category (as it is essentially the culmination of all the other assignments).

 In general assignments are either formative or summative.
 Formative assignments document your learning process, and there are often ways they can be redone showing that you learned the material.
 Summative assignments are your opportunity to demonstrate what you know, and are show your ability level on the topic.
 Summative assignments are often time restricted and have limited attempts.